Share this article

 In addition to their prebiotic benefits, green bananas are also a great source of vitamins and minerals.
 They are particularly high in potassium, which is essential for maintaining healthy blood pressure and cardiovascular function.
 They also contain vitamin C, vitamin B6, and dietary fiber, making them a nutritious addition to any diet.

-Green banana flour is another convenient way to incorporate the prebiotic benefits of green bananas into your diet (2).
-It is a gluten-free alternative to wheat flour and can be used in a variety of baked goods, such as bread, muffins, and pancakes.
-It can also be found in some supplements, like our Organic Plant Protein + Prebiotics
+Green bananas can be eaten raw or cooked, depending on your preference.
+They have a starchy, slightly sour taste that pairs well with savory dishes.
+Green banana flour is another convenient way to incorporate the prebiotic benefits of green bananas into your diet.(2) It is a gluten-free alternative to wheat flour and can be used in a variety of baked goods, such as bread, muffins, and pancakes.
+It can also be found in our Organic Plant Protein + Prebiotics.Â

-Green bananas may not be as sweet as ripe bananas, but they are a nutritional powerhouse that can do wonders for your gut health.
-Incorporating them into your diet is a simple way to support your overall health and well-being (3).
-Whether you choose to eat them raw, cooked, or in the form of green banana flour, green bananas are a delicious and easy way to support your gut health.
+Green bananas may not be as sweet as ripe bananas, but they are a nutritional powerhouse.
+Incorporating them into your diet is a simple way to support the health of your microbiome.(3)Â

 Sources: